Wealth Management

 For example, some offices use it to review where relevant, whether the taxable portion of the portfolio has moved too far from policy, whether enough cash is available for spending distributions, taxes, debt service, or capital calls, or whether a heavy concentration in one sleeve has changed the intended balance of the whole portfolio.

 Some families also use it to keep a clearer view of how the portfolio supports spending, distributions, liquidity, and longer-term priorities such as philanthropy, succession planning, intergenerational wealth transfer, or strategic family commitments.
-It can help show whether sufficient liquidity is held in liquid allocations, whether a particular fund, manager, or allocation bucket has become too concentrated relative to policy, and whether changing interest rates, expected cash needs, tax obligations, or spending requirements should affect how the office thinks about liquidity reserves and overall allocation policy.

 Where Asora Fits